Premier League fixtures 2020/2021 on TV – Schedule, all channels, kick-off times, PPV games on box office

 We’ve rounded up the full list of broadcasters confirmed to be showing Premier League fixtures during 2020/21.
 We will add to this list if games are shared out further.

-Sky Sports remains the home of Premier League football with 140 games to be shown live on their platforms across the span of the season, plus an additional six games in September.
+Sky Sports remains the home of Premier League football with upwards of 140 games to be shown live on their platforms across the span of the season.

 You can add the Sky Sports Premier League and Sky Sports Football channels for just £18 per month combined or pick up the complete sports package for just £23 per month.